-The space is box-shaped, narrow and long.
-There’s a small sushi bar along the side of the room and tables stretching far into the back on the space.
-A counter, used mostly by solo diners at lunchtime, faces outward toward First Avenue.
-The decor is neat but minimal.
-The walls have a few simple art pieces and a video screen touting the health benefits of the restaurant’s signature dark rice, but there’s no kitsch or trendiness in the restaurant’s interior.
-At night, the restaurant operates in full service mode with a friendly staff seating customers and taking orders.
+The space on the ground floor of the Orpheum Lofts building is box-shaped, narrow, and long.
+There’s a small sushi bar along the side of the room and two and four-top tables stretching far into the back on the space.
+Another counter, used mostly by solo diners at lunchtime, faces outward toward First Avenue.
+The decor is minimal with a few simple art pieces and a video screen touting the health benefits of the restaurant’s signature dark rice.
+The restaurant operates with a full-service model during both lunch and dinner service.

 The selection of appetizers includes standards such as seaweed salad, miso soup, and edamame.
-Dumplings come pan fried, eight to an order, and stuffed with minced chicken.
+Gyoza come pan fried, eight to an order, and stuffed with minced chicken.
 Other starter choices include small plates of sashimi, sushi, and tempura.
-More unusual choices include jalapenos stuffed with tuna, crab, and cream cheese, along with a “sexy crab salad” of radishes and avocado combined with a bit of imitation crustacean meat.
+More unusual choices include jalapenos stuffed with tuna, crab, and cream cheese, along with a “Sexy Crab” salad of radishes and avocado combined with a bit of imitation crustacean meat.
 These last two items lean in the direction of contemporary fusion food, something echoed among the special rolls.

 All rolls and nigiri, whether traditional or trendy, incorporate the restaurant’s signature style of rice.
 The result is sushi much darker than is typically seen and a slightly nutty taste due to the black rice.
 The flavor and texture of Harumi’s rice are as distinctive as its color; however, they never overpower the clean, simple, and fresh taste of the fish.
 Chef’s selections of sushi and sashimi are good choices for those who don’t want to pick and choose a la carte.
 Harumi also offers the option of chirashi, an assortment of fish, vegetables, egg, and roe over sushi rice.

-The a la carte menu of sushi and sashimi offers the usual staples: salmon, albacore, yellowtail, and mackerel are consistently good and distinguished not only by the suppleness of the fish, but also by the vibrant pigment of the rice underneath.
+The menu of sushi and sashimi offers the usual staples and more.
+Salmon, albacore, yellowtail, and mackerel are consistently good and distinguished not only by the suppleness of the fish, but also by the vibrant pigment of the rice underneath.
 If there’s ever any doubt if Harumi has appeal beyond its colorful rice, the sashimi selection should prove the fish has plenty of appeal of its own.
-In fact, the oasis roll is an entirely rice-less preparation.
+In fact, the Oasis Roll is an entirely rice-less preparation.
 A core of tuna, salmon, and avocado is wrapped in thinly sliced cucumber instead of the usual outer layer of grain.

 114 W Adams St., Phoenix AZ 85003